microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/troubleshooting.rst

 Enabling HTTPS decryption in Fiddler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because Office Online traffic is encrypted, Fiddler must be configured to decrypt the HTTPS traffic in order to be
+Because |wac| traffic is encrypted, Fiddler must be configured to decrypt the HTTPS traffic in order to be
 useful.
 In order to enable HTTPS encryption in Fiddler, do the following:

 #.
 From Fiddler, click :menuselection:`Tools --> Options...` to open the options dialog.